Overview

 Home page

-It was hard to find the centers page before.
-That is why, we made it a part of the navigation bar to ease the access.
-We added filters and an interactive map to make the users find the relevant center faster and more efficiently.
+We added filters and an interactive map to help users find the relevant centre faster and more efficiently.

-We highlighted the booking call to action and carried important information (e.g. working hours, sports and facilities) to the top, making them easily reachable.
-We added reviews and comments and we embedded the booking process in the same page.
+We highlighted the booking CTA and carried important information to the top.
+We embedded the booking process in the same page.

 Events page

-We added images, price, date, place and a short description for events to give information in a compact and concise way without tiring the user.
-We also added filters so that the users can list the relevant events for them.
-We removed events that were not relevant to sport activities, and improved the single events page.
+We added images, price, date, place and a short description for events, plus filters so users can find relevant events.
+We improved the single event page.

 Summercamps page